Public Tours: In-Person & Virtual

 Join a Gallery Guide on Zoom

-While the museum is closed, your group can sign up for a guided tour on the Zoom platform to look at and discuss works of art from the Nasher Museum’s permanent collection within The Collection Galleries and/or the available virtual exhibitions listed below.
+Groups can also sign up for a guided tour on the Zoom platform to remotely look at and discuss works of art from the Nasher Museum’s permanent collection and current exhibitions.

 These programs are free.

 To schedule a virtual art talk, please email email@example.com.